awsdocs/aws-app-mesh-user-guide/doc_source/troubleshoot-connectivity.md

     + `No cluster match for URL` – This is most likely caused when a request is sent to a virtual service that does not match the criteria defined by any of the routes defined under a virtual router provider\.
 Make sure that the requests from the application are sent to a supported route by ensuring the path and HTTP request headers are correct\.
     + `No matching filter chain found` – This is most likely caused when a request is sent to a virtual service on an invalid port\.
 Make sure that the requests from the application are using the same port specified on the virtual router\.

-If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

 ## Unable to connect to an external service<a name="ts-connectivity-external-service"></a>

 **Symptoms**
-Your application is unable to connect to a service outside of the mesh (for example, `amazon.com`)\.
+Your application is unable to connect to a service outside of the mesh, such as `amazon.com`\.

 **Resolution**
 By default, App Mesh does not allow egress traffic from applications within the mesh to any destination outside of the mesh\.
 To enable communication with an external service, there are two options:
 + Set the [egress filter](https://docs.aws.amazon.com/app-mesh/latest/APIReference/API_EgressFilter.html) on the mesh resource to `ALLOW_ALL`\.
 This setting will allow any application within the mesh to communicate with any destination IP address inside or outside of the mesh\.
 + Model the external service in the mesh using a virtual service, virtual router, route, and virtual node\.
 For example, to model the external service `example.com`, you can create a virtual service named `example.com` with a virtual router and route that sends all traffic to a virtual node with a DNS service discovery hostname of `example.com`\.

-If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+If your issue is still not resolved, then consider opening a [GitHub issue](https://github.com/aws/aws-app-mesh-roadmap/issues/new?assignees=&labels=Bug&template=issue--bug-report.md&title=Bug%3A+describe+bug+here) or contact [AWS Support](http://aws.amazon.com/premiumsupport/)\.

 ## Unable to connect to a MySQL server<a name="ts-connectivity-troubleshooting-mysql"></a>